» Connect Sidecar on Kubernetes

 consul.hashicorp.com/connect-service-port- For pods that accept inbound connections, this specifies the port to route inbound connections to.
 This is the port that the service is listening on.
 The service port defaults to the first exposed port on any container in the pod.
 If specified, the value can be the name of a configured port, such as "http" or it can be a direct port value such as "8080".
 This is the port of the service, the proxy public listener will listen on a dynamic port.

-authon port 6789, respectively.
 The name of the service is the name of the service registered with Consul.
-This value defaults to no upstreams.
+You can optionally specify datacenters with this annotation.

 consul.hashicorp.com/connect-service-protocol- For pods that will be registered with Consul's central configuration feature, information about the protocol the service uses is required.
 Users can define the protocol directly using this annotation on the pod spec, or by defining a default value for all services using the Helm chart's defaultProtocol option.
 Specific annotations will always override the default value.